-Several years ago I was serving an internship at the US Embassy in London, and received a four-day weekend as per Federal law.
+Several years ago I was serving an internship at the US Embassy in London, and received a four-day weekend as per federal law.
 I packed a bag, recruited a friend, and took advantage of the holiday to visit one of my favorite Northern European locations.

 Having won her interest, we met up in London on a Wednesday, flew to the Brussels and caught a train to Bruges.
 A steady rain greeted us as we settled into a little bed and breakfast I’d enjoyed on a previous visit.
 I promised my exhausted buddy that tomorrow would be a lot more fun.

-Under a chilly drizzle, we munched on hot, greasy French fries from a stand in the Market Square and then checked out the Michelangelo kept in a nearby church.
+Under a chilly drizzle, we munched on hot, greasy French fries from a stand in the Market Square and admired the pointy gilded architecture.
+After licking our fingers we checked out the Michelangelo kept in a nearby church and then continued wandering along the canals that lace the city.
 A major part of the experience was, of course, browsing the numerous chocolate shops lining the alleyways just off the colorful square.